-Trustee starts sale of bankrupt Slovak steel mini-mill
+CORRECTED-Trustee starts sale of bankrupt Slovak steel mini-mill

+(Corrects June 26 story to show application deadline is Aug 7, not July 8)

-PRAGUE, June 26 A bankruptcy trustee has started an international tender to sell the assets of Slovakia Steel Mills mini-mill in eastern Slovakia, the trustee firm SSR said.
+PRAGUE, June 26 (Reuters) - A bankruptcy trustee has started an international tender to sell the assets of Slovakia Steel Mills mini-mill in eastern Slovakia, the trustee firm SSR said.

 The mill with annual capacity of 620,000 tonnes of steel billets and a rolling mill operation was opened in 2011 in the eastern town of Strazske, but fell into bankruptcy in 2015, and the operations have been mothballed.